 Upon his release, we worked with trusted members of the local community to arrange a host family in a safe location before bringing Louis to the Invisible Children-supported reunification center.
 Once he arrived at the reunification center, our team there began work to locate his family.
 After a few days, Louis was able to speak with his family for the first time since his abduction, using high-frequency radios in our Early Warning Network.

 Today, Louis is staying with a host family in Obo as our team works to arrange his travel back across the border into DRC and home again.
-In 2019, we will reunite Louis with his family.
+Soon, we will reunite Louis with his family.
 And, with your help, we can help former captives like him come home and help prevent thousands more children from experiencing violence and abduction in central Africa.

 *Louis’s name has been changed.